 Both one-off documentaries and series are eligible.
 However, more than 15 broadcast hours of any one project, which may include multiple series, will not be eligible for funding unless exceptional circumstances can be demonstrated.

 Foreign formats are eligible, although the assessment criteria take originality of format into account.

 The creative team responsible for the project must:

 - include one key principal who has at least two ‘eligible credits’ in their respective role (this may be the producer or director, or equivalent role relevant to the type of project).

-- For linear documentaries, and linear projects with multiplatform elements, an ‘eligible credit’ is a linear documentary, is half hour or longer in duration, and has:
+For linear documentaries, and linear projects with multiplatform elements, an ‘eligible credit’ is a linear documentary that is 30 minutes or longer in duration, and has:

 - been broadcast by a recognised broadcaster or channel, or

 - been invited to screen at IDFA, Hot Docs or equivalent.

 For interactive documentaries, an ‘eligible credit’ must be an equivalent project which has been publicly released.